Fiction Readthrough Calculator

 Following the chart above, we know that a single sale of book-1 is worth 10.07$…

 ***Caveat: there’s more that goes into these calculations: length of time you’re measuring your series value, promotions you may be running, if your books are enrolled in Kindle Unlimited and thus you’re getting KENPs reads as well, etc.,… The above is a simplified overview of how making money off of fiction works.
-If you’d like to go deeper, please CLICK HERE (NOTE – go to FF evergreen webinar).
+If you’d like to go deeper, please CLICK HERE.

-Check out our calculator below.
-Play with it … different pricing strategies, sell-through rates, number of books in the series … what are your potential marketing budgets?
+Check out our calculator above.
+Play with it … different pricing strategies, sell-through rates, number of books in the series … what are your potential book marketing budgets?